-Check out my about page to learn a bit more about me and what I'm currently up to, or my blog posts for my thoughts and experience as I traverse the tech world on things like internships, work-life balance, and interesting software.
-Follow me on the socials below, if you'd like to contact me, I respond best to email.
+Check out my about page to learn a bit more about who I am.
+Or my blog posts for my thoughts and experiences on programming languages, internships, interesting software, my life in tech.
+Follow me on the socials below, if you'd like to stay up to date on what I'm working on.

 - neovim: Earlier this year I started using nvim, actually digging deep into it and customizing it - I was astonished to say the least.
 I was previously just a regular VIM user, most of the time I would use vim with only a few plugins or just use a text editors vim keybindings.
 But until I actually started to use NeoVim is that I discovered the speed and the productivity increase in my own workflow.

 - McFly: This has been one of the most useful apps that I started using in 2021, it replaces your

 ctrl-rwith a custom intelligent search engine that does more efficient sorting and has a little neural net running that determines whether the command you're trying to run is relevant on a bunch of different factors.

 - tldr: You ever forget that one flag for that one command?
 Yes, me too! tldr gives you a bit of information on the use of any command you give it, not only GNU/Linux commands, but also common commands like